drone/drone-plugin-index/content/drillster/drone-email/index.md

 recipients
 : List of recipients to send this mail to (besides the commit author)

+recipients_file
+: Filename to load additional recipients from (textfile with one email per line) (besides the commit author)

 recipients_only
 : Do not send mails to the commit author, but only to recipients, defaults to `false`